JussiJR/OpenGL-project/README.md

-# prject is in Development and is estimated to be fnnished before christmas!
+# Project is in Development and is estimated to be fnnished before christmas!

 # Information about project: